ChronoFare/Music_Therapy_FYP/Progress Report.md

 4. Integrate Machine Learning from data sourced from games.

 **Conceive**
-As this project
+As this project encompasses around rehabilition for the upper extremities, also known as

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5OTM1MDI5NSwxMDIwNzk2NTA4LC0xMz
+eyJoaXN0b3J5IjpbLTE4NjE1OTgyNDAsMTM5OTM1MDI5NSwxMD
-gyNDEyMDYyLC00NjcxNTI5MzBdfQ==
+IwNzk2NTA4LC0xMzgyNDEyMDYyLC00NjcxNTI5MzBdfQ==
 -->